-The minimum lot width, as measured from the street frontage, is the minimum required to accommodate development on a site.
+The minimum lot width, as measured from the street footage, is the minimum required to accommodate development on a site.

-The controls below apply to detached dual occupancies, attached dwellings, residential flat buildings and multi dwelling housing, recognising that these forms of development require a minimum width to ensure that each dwelling in the development can be designed to provide reasonable amenity having regard to issues such as privacy, building separation and open space.
+The controls below apply to detached dual occupancies, attached dwellings, residential flat buildings, manor houses, multi dwelling housing and multi dwelling housing (terraces) recognising that these forms of development require minimum width to ensure that each dwelling in the development can be designed to provide reasonable amenity having regard to issues such as privacy, building separation, open space and to achieve planned residential density in certain zones Repealed by MDCR 20 consistent with the desired future character of the neighbourhood.

 B3.8 B3.8 Additional controls > 3.8.1 Minimum lot width Obje ctives Contr ols 01 To ensure that sites have a minimum width to provide for the amenity of occupants and adjoining properties.
-C1 The parent lot has a minimum width at the street front alignment as follows: a) detached dual occupancy-21m; b) attached dwellings-24m; c) residential flat building or multi dwelling housing containing three dwellings-15m; and d) residential flat building or multi dwelling housing containing four or more dwellings-21m.
-Notes: e) No minimum lot width applies to a dwelling house, semi-detached dwelling or attached dual occupancy. f) The parent lot refers to the development site before any subdivision (if relevant). g) These controls do not apply to battle-axe lots (refer to Section B3.9).
+C1 The parent lot has a minimum width at the street front alignment as follows: c) detached dual occupancy-21m; d) attached dwellings-24m; e) residential flat building, manor houses, multi dwelling housing or multi dwelling housing (terraces) containing three dwellings-15m; and f) residential flat building, multi dwelling housing, multi dwelling housing or multi dwelling housing or multi dwelling housing (terraces) or containing four or more dwellings-21m.
+Notes: g) No minimum lot width applies to a dwelling house, semi-detached dwelling or attached dual occupancy h) The parent lot refers to the development site before any subdivision (if relevant). i) There controls do not apply to battle-axe lots (refer to Section B3.9).